 4.5 / 5

-Cavoodle Insurance in New Zealand - What You Need to Know
+Cavoodle Insurance in Australia - What You Need to Know

 Key Breed Facts

-• Size & weight: Small to medium, typically 5 - 12 kg as adults depending on the Poodle parent's size (Toy vs Miniature).
-Their moderate size keeps medication and anaesthesia costs mid-range
+• Size & weight: Small to medium breed, typically 5 - 12 kg depending on whether the Poodle parent was a Toy or Miniature.
+Compact size keeps per-procedure costs moderate

 • Lifespan: Average lifespan of 12 - 15 years.
-Cross-breed vigour may provide some health benefits, though Cavoodles can still inherit conditions from both parent breeds
+Hybrid vigour may provide some health benefits, though inherited conditions from both parent breeds remain a risk

 Common Health Conditions in Cavoodles

-Cavoodles can inherit health conditions from both parent breeds.
-Understanding these can help you choose appropriate cover.
+Cavoodles can inherit health conditions from both Cavalier and Poodle parent breeds.
+Understanding these helps with insurance decisions.

 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes